subsquid/docs/docs/subsquid-network/reference/evm-api.md

 7. Repeat steps 3-6 until all the required data is retrieved.

-Main URLs of EVM gateways are available on the [Supported networks page](/subsquid-network/reference/evm-networks).
+URLs of public EVM gateways are available on the [Supported networks page](/subsquid-network/reference/networks/#evm--ethereum-compatible).

 Implementation examples: